-We, the undersigned parent(s) and student(s), acknowledge and agree that, as a student/students at Lakewood Catholic Academy ("School") and as parent(s) of that student, entering the school or being on the School's premises, having personal contact with teachers, classmates, and other School staff, involves a certain degree of risk, namely of parent(s) and/or student acquiring a communicable disease, including COVID-19, and then potentially passing it on to others, including family members.
-Due to the highly contagious nature of COVID-19, the characteristics of the virus, and the close proximity of students, teachers, and staff, there is an elevated risk of students contracting the disease simply by being in the building, on the premises, or at any School function.
+We, the parent(s) and student(s), acknowledge and agree that, as a student/students at Lakewood Catholic Academy ("School") and as parent(s) of that student, entering the school or being on the School's premises, having personal contact with teachers, classmates, and other School staff, involves a certain degree of risk, namely of parent(s) and/or student acquiring a communicable disease, including COVID-19, and then potentially passing it on to others, including family members.
+Due to the highly contagious nature of COVID-19, the characteristics of the virus, and the close proximity of students, teachers, and staff, there is an elevated risk of student contracting the disease simply by being in the building, on the premises, or at any School function.
 The same is true for parent(s) of a student at the School.

-By signing below, we acknowledge and agree that after carefully considering the risks involved, and having the opportunity to discuss these risks with any healthcare professional(s) of our choosing, we voluntarily and willingly accept those risks and acknowledge that returning to in-person classes and other in-person School functions at the School is the choice of each family, including ours.
-We further acknowledge, understand and agree that the School has provided a full distance-learning option that will cover material presented during inperson classes.
-We knowingly and voluntarily choose in-person classes despite the distance-learning option.
+By signing the handbook agreement form, we acknowledge and agree that after carefully considering the risks involved, and having the opportunity to discuss these risks with any healthcare professional(s) of our choosing, we voluntarily and willingly accept those risks and acknowledge that returning to in-person classes and other in-person School functions at the School is the choice of each family, including ours.
 If student or parent(s) who visit the School have underlying health concerns which may place them at greater risk of contracting any communicable disease, including COVID-19, we acknowledge and agree that we will consult with a health care professional before student or parent(s) return to the School, attend any School function, or visit the School.
-Moreover, we acknowledge that while adherence to safety and precautionary measures (which may include social distancing guidelines, facemasks, handwashing, etc.) may reduce possible exposure to the risk of contracting a communicable disease, the possibility of serious illness and death remains despite all efforts to reduce that risk.
+Moreover, we acknowledge that while adherence to safety and precautionary measures outlined in this policy may reduce possible exposure to and risk of contracting a communicable disease, the possibility of contracting a disease, including those that could cause serious illness and death, remains despite all efforts to reduce that risk.
 We do hereby accept and assume sole responsibility for any illness acquired by student or parent(s) while at the School or any School function, including possible infection with COVID-19.